francispotter/busy-mirror/README.md

 - There are "active" tasks, which is an ordered list of things to work on (also called "todos"), and there are "plans", which are things that have been deferred to a specific future date
 - The "current" task is the top of the "active" task list, so it's the thing to do right now
-- Everything is based on a POSIX command line interface, making it easy to use from the terminal prompt on Linux and MacOS systems
+- Everything is based on a POSIX command line interface, making it easy to
 - Data is stored in easily edited files, so if the tool doesn't do something you want, you can just edit the files

 ## Commands